webplatform/docs/html/elements/script/index.md

 !Description
 {{!}}-
 {{!}}[[html/attributes/src (script){{!}}'''src''']]
-{{!}}Retrieves the URL to an external file that contains the source code or data(This is not necessary).
+{{!}}Retrieves the URL to an external file that contains the source code or data(This isn't necessary if you are using this is a inline script).
 {{!}}-
 {{!}}[[html/attributes/type (script element){{!}}'''type''']]
 {{!}}Sets or retrieves the MIME type for the associated scripting engine.